eriklindernoren/PyTorch-GAN/README.md

 [[Paper]](https://arxiv.org/abs/1612.05424) [[Code]](implementations/pixelda/pixelda.py)

 #### MNIST to MNIST-M Classification
-Trains a classifier on MNIST images that are translated to resemble MNIST-M (by performing unsupervised image-to-image domain adaptation).
-This model is compared to the naive solution of training a classifier on MNIST and evaluating it on MNIST-M. The naive model manages a 55% classification accuracy on MNIST-M while the one trained during domain adaptation gets a 95% classification accuracy.
+Trains a classifier on images that have been translated from the source domain (MNIST) to the target domain (MNIST-M) using the annotations of the source domain images.
+The classification network is trained jointly with the generator network to optimize the generator for both providing a proper domain translation and also for preserving the semantics of the source domain image.
+The classification network trained on translated images is compared to the naive solution of training a classifier on MNIST and evaluating it on MNIST-M. The naive model manages a 55% classification accuracy on MNIST-M while the one trained during domain adaptation achieves a 95% classification accuracy.

 ```
 $ cd implementations/pixelda/